wweir/dag-checker-go/README.md

-# cycle-checker-go
+# dag-checker-go

-a graph cycle check package use algorithm tarjan
+a graph cycle check package for dag(directed acyclic graph) use algorithm tarjan